Ameba ARDUINO: Getting Started with AMB82 MINI (RTL8735B)

 Please make sure board is connected to computer, then click “Sketch” -> “Upload”.

-Additionally, if the board that used has enabled the “Auto Flash Mode”, please ignore above instruction.
+Additionally, if the board has the hardware updates and enabled “Auto Flash Mode”, please ignore above instruction.

 It is optional for users to check if the board entered the upload mode.
-Open serial monitor/terminal and look for “Download Image over UART1”.
+Open serial monitor/terminal and check the following information,.